astropy/astropy-sandbox/README.md

 # astropy-sandbox

+NOTE: This repository is archived.
+You can experiment in your own forks elsewhere.

-A repository for practicing Astropy-realted procedures without worrying that you're going to break something.
+A repository for practicing Astropy-related procedures without worrying that you're going to break something.